pentser/home-work6/README.md

 2) x-b
 3) x*y
 4) x/y
-5) C - will delete the last character.
+5) C - will reset the inputbox
-6) = will present the result on alert.
+6) = will present the result on the inputbox

 validation:
 1) 4/0 - get elert of divide by Zero